microsoft/react-native-code-push/README.md

         buildTypes {
             debug {
                 ...
-                // CodePush updates should not be tested in Debug mode.
-Because CodePush checks for updates in all modes, we must supply a blank key.
-At runtime, when CodePush checks for updates it will fail and log errors, which can be ignored. buildConfigField "String", "CODEPUSH_KEY", '""'
+                // Note: CodePush updates should not be tested in Debug mode as they are overriden by the RN packager.
+However, because CodePush checks for updates in all modes, we must supply a key. buildConfigField "String", "CODEPUSH_KEY", '""'
                 ...
             }